deeperj/dillinger/Thesis.md

 $$a_k=\sum_{i=0}^dw_{ki}x_i$$
 \label{eqn_c3_nn_08}\end{equation}

 Recall that in the generative classification method the problem is divided into sub problems by using the conditional probability, while in the discriminative approach the joint probability is determined by looking at the data directly.
 This is what $$p(C_k|\mathbf{x})$$ represents.
-However, recall that we still need to determine the correct probability distribution represented by the data.
+However, also recall that we still need to determine the correct probability distribution represented by the data.
 This is achieved by determining the values of the weights of the linear operation.
 In the next section a method known as back propagation is discussed.
 Back propagation is the training algorithm used to determine the weight vector of all the layers in the neural network.
 Back propagation is an extension of the Gradient descent algorithm.

 ### Back propagation algorithm
 In the previous section, the neural network architecture has been described as having $$N$$ inputs $$M$$ neurons and $$L$$ layers.
 Each layer comprises $$M$$ neurons of a maximum of $$N$$ inputs times $$M$$ neurons interconnections which embodies the inner product of the inputs and unknown set of weights.
 The output of this inner product is then passed to a logistic squashing function that results output probabilities.
 The discriminative process, is used here to determine the correct combination of weight vectors that accurately describe the training data.
 For neural networks, the weight vectors at each layer are determined through propagating the errors back through each preceding and adjusting the weights according to the errors propagated each time a batch of the data is processed.
 This process of continuously adjusting weights from back propagation continues until all the data is processed and a steady state has been reached.
-The steady state refers to the fact that the error has reached a steady and acceptable value.
+The steady state refers to the fact that the error has reached a steady and/or acceptable negligible value.
 This is often referred to in machine learning as convergence \citep{boden2002guide}.

 #### Gradient Descent
 The last section ended stating that the back-propagation algorithm is an extension of the gradient descent algorithm.
 It has also been seen that back propagation works by propagating the error and making adjustments on the weights.
 In this section, the Gradient Descent algorithm is reviewed and how it is used in back propagation is examined.

 The concept behind the Gradient descent algorithm is the fact that a function is optimized when the gradient of the function is equal to $$0$$.
 Gradient descent algorithm is significant in machine learning applications because a cost function is easily defined for a particular machine learning application that is able to determine the error between the predicted value and the actual value.
 Then, the parameters of the problem can be adjusted until the derivative of the cost function using gradient descent is zero.
-Therefore the machine learning algorithm adjusts its parameters until the error is minimised or removed.
+Thus the machine learning algorithm adjusts its parameters until the error is minimised or removed.

 A common error function or cost function for neural networks is the sum-of-squares error cost function.
 This is obtained by summing the difference between the actual value and the machine learning model value over the training set $$N$$.
 \begin{equation}